About The Tranzac

 In 1966 the club was incorporated under the name TRANZAC and the hard working and enthusiastic committee set about working toward securing its own permanent premises.
 Membership and activities increased and the club moved from establishment to establishment to accommodate members and their friends.
 Finally, in 1971 all the hard work of the committees and support of the members became a reality and the club was in a position financially to obtain its own premises.
 TRANZAC moved to its present location at 292 Brunswick Avenue in October 1971.

-Over time the club formed alliances with a number of “official” subgroups, starting with the Nomads Rugby Club and the Friends of Fiddlers Green folk music club.
-At present our subgroups include Flying Cloud Folk Club, NAGs and Irish music and dance.
-The NAGs (Nomads Acting Group), beginning their 27th season in the fall of 2002, regularly stage plays and pantomimes at the Tranzac.
-The Chris Langan Branch of Comhaltas Ceoltóiri Éireann begin meeting at the Tranzac in 1979 and still has music lessons and the annual Chris Langan Traditional Music Weekend each winter at the Tranzac.
+Over time the club formed alliances with a number of subgroups including the Nomads Rugby Club, the Friends of Fiddlers Green folk music club, and the Flying Cloud Folk Club.
+The NAGs Players and Irish music and dance community continue to use the club regularly.
+The Chris Langan Branch of Comhaltas Ceoltóiri Éireann began meeting at the Tranzac in 1979 and still has music lessons and the annual Chris Langan Traditional Music Weekend each winter at the Tranzac.